Polestar Automotive Holding UK PLC (PSNY) Stock Could Soon Reward Patient Investors

 Sponsored

-The stock witnessed a 21.53% gain in the last 1 month and extending the period to 3 months gives it a -30.52%, and is 9.87% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 5.06% over the week and 5.72% over the month.
+The stock witnessed a -12.77% gain in the last 1 month and extending the period to 3 months gives it a -42.15%, and is -20.39% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.37% over the week and 5.66% over the month.

 Polestar Automotive Holding UK PLC (PSNY) Top Institutional Holders